 • Develop an ‘international park’ in support of the FIFA World Cup 2022

-Commenting on the approval AIPH Secretary General, Mr. Tim Briercliffe said “The approval of this Expo marks an exciting new opportunity for developing horticulture and city greening in Qatar and the broader Middle East region.
-This will be a unique opportunity for the world to demonstrate how plants and the landscape can address challenges faced by hot, desert countries and we very much look forward to working with the Government of Qatar to make this a great event which will held just one year before they host the FIFA World Cup.”
+Commenting on the approval AIPH Secretary-General, Mr. Tim Briercliffe said “The approval of this Expo marks an exciting new opportunity for developing horticulture and city greening in Qatar and the broader Middle East region.
+This will be a unique opportunity for the world to demonstrate how plants and the landscape can address challenges faced by hot, desert countries and we very much look forward to working with the Government of Qatar to make this a great event that will hold just one year before they host the FIFA World Cup.”

 AIPH approves International Horticultural Exhibitions in accordance with the AIPH Regulations for International Horticultural Exhibitions (http://aiph.org/marketing-and-exhibitions/) and Article 4.B.2 of the International Convention Relating to International Exhibitions.
 Approval is granted subject to conditions.
 Approval of A1 International Horticultural Exhibitions is also subject to recognition by the Bureau International des Expositions (BIE – www.bie-paris.org).

-This article was published at AIPH website.
+This article was published on the AIPH website.
 Click here to see the original.